 But that’s not all: blockchain can also help designers protect their intellectual property.
 Because products can be traced, it becomes easy for consumers and retailers to verify their authenticity, reducing the risk of counterfeiting.
 In 2021, a blockchain consortium called Aura was launched, signing up leading labels such as Prada, Louis Vuitton, and Cartier.
 The Aura Blockchain Consortium allows consumers to access product history and proof of authenticity of luxury goods—from sourcing to sales, all the way to second hand markets.

 Blockchain also improves brand’s storytelling: like Martine Jarlgaard, BabyGhost, and Martina Spetlova did.
 Brands using blockchain are be able to tell the story of their collections, documenting every step of the design process.
-As a result, consumers can know (and trust) where their clothes come from, make sure the ethical and sustainable standards (if there are any) set by the brand are met, and see the real value in the clothes they buy.
+As a result, consumers can know (and trust) where their clothes come from, make sure more responsible standards (if there are any) set by the brand are met, and see the real value in the clothes they buy.

-By shining a light on the darkest parts of the fashion supply chain, blockchain can potentially help change the way fashion is sometimes perceived: as something cheap, manufactured far away, that is worn a handful of times, and thrown away in a place even farther away, somewhere we don’t know.
+By shining a light on the darkest parts of the fashion supply chain, blockchain can potentially help change the way fashion is sometimes perceived: as something cheap, manufactured far away, that is worn a handful of times, and thrown away in an unfamiliar place even farther away.

 There are still some obstacles